Plantar Fasciitis

 What is it?

-Plantar Fasciitis is one of the most common causes of heel pain.
-It involves pain and inflammation of a thick band of tissue, called the plantar fascia, which runs across the bottom of your foot — connecting your heel bone to your toes.
+Plantar fasciitis is one of the most common causes of heel pain.
+It occurs when your plantar fascia, the thick band of tissue that runs across the bottom of your foot, becomes inflamed.

-Plantar fasciitis is particularly common in runners.
-People who are overweight, women who are pregnant and those who wear shoes with inadequate support are at a higher risk of plantar fasciitis.
+Plantar fasciitis is particularly common in runners and those who are overweight, pregnant, or frequently wear shoes with inadequate support.

 Key Symptoms